USH3R/Emmy-Award-and-other-arts-design-projects/README.md

 - Team Collaboration
 - Interactive Storytelling and Engagement

-This project was developed on [HitRecord.org](https://hitrecord.org), the collaborative platform founded by **:contentReference[oaicite:0]{index=0}, which empowers artists around the world to co-create and innovate together.
+This project was developed on [HitRecord.org](https://hitrecord.org), the collaborative platform founded, frequented, and used by **Joseph Gordon Levitt, which empowers artists such as myself around the world to co-create and innovate together.

 ## ✨ Highlights
 - Multi-disciplinary creative collaboration